 The Company has organized the events and activities with partners in various forms such as training, seminars, exhibition booths, etc. to provide information and knowledge and update new technologies.
 This is to allow customers to understand and gain access to the Company's solutions.
-In 2022, due to the issuance of various relief measures from the government, the Company has organized the events and activities both online and offline with partners such as
+In 2023, the company has organized both online and offline activities with various partners including: